AmazingAadi29/Repository_AG_2/Coding challenge Exploring Titanic Dataset/Titanic.md

 # Titanic Survivor Classification

+## Project Overview
-This project tackles the classic Titanic dataset from Kaggle to build a machine learning model that predicts whether a passenger survived the disaster.
-It begins with detailed data exploration and preprocessing, followed by building classification models using scikit-learn.
-The aim is to understand what factors most influenced survival and apply supervised learning techniques to generate predictions.
+This project uses the Titanic dataset from Kaggle to build a machine learning model that predicts whether a passenger survived the sinking of the Titanic.

 ## Technologies Used
 - Python